 The group financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
-The group has realised a surplus for the year ended 31 March 2020 of $\pounds476,938$ and the aggregate of cash and liquid investments at the year-end was $\pounds4,121,159$.
-These assets represent a strong balance sheet and liquidity position.
+Despite the impact of the pandemic on the organisation's activities, the group has realised a surplus for the year ended 31 March 2021 of £19k and the aggregate of cash and liquid investments at the year-end was £3,890k.
+These assets represent a strong balance sheet and liquidity position, and the directors expect to achieve a surplus result in the coming financial year.

-The directors have prepared cash flow forecasts for the period to 30 June 2021.
-In preparing these forecasts they have considered the potential impact of Covid-19 on the group and its operations.
-Specifically, they have considered a severe but plausible downside scenario in which the reduced level of revenues earned through the lockdown period continues until 31 August 2020 followed by a recovery to more normal levels.
+The directors have prepared cash flow forecasts for the period to 31 July 2022.
+In preparing these forecasts they have considered the potential ongoing impact of Covid-19 on the group and its operations.
+Specifically, they have considered a severe but plausible downside scenario in which the reduced level of revenues earned during the 2020/21 financial year continues until 31 December 2021 followed by a recovery to more normal levels.
 The forecasts also take into account potential cost mitigation actions which are within the group's control.
 These forecasts indicate that, even in the severe but plausible downsides considered, the group will have sufficient funds to meet its liabilities as they fall due for that period.